What to watch as regulators decide if customers should pay for failed SC nuclear project

 For months, it didn't budge off that offer.
 But behind the scenes, Dominion recently sought to pull together a settlement deal that would keep the V.C.
 Summer case from becoming a drag-out fight.
 It offered to cut bills by $21 a month in lieu of a refund check.

 Even so, the new offer won the support of S.C.
-House Speaker Jay Lucas, who brokered the settlement.
-Lucas said in a letter this week that he thought bigger rate cuts would prove "unobtainable."
+House Speaker Jay Lucas who brokered the settlement.
+Lucas said in a letter this week he thought bigger rate cuts would prove "unobtainable."

 Dominion isn't the only outside influence at play in the utility case.